sourcegraph/lsif-dart-action/README.md

 | ------------ | --------- | ----------- |
 | project_root | `.`       | The root of the project. |

 The following is a complete example that uses the [upload action](https://github.com/sourcegraph/lsif-upload-action) to upload the generated data to [sourcegraph.com](https://sourcegraph.com).
+Put this in `.github/workflows/lsif.yaml`.

 ```
 name: LSIF